top of page

 02

-Price for Buyer Response
+Price to Encourage Buyer Response

 03